Founded in 1854 by the De La Salle Christian Brothers to serve abandoned and orphaned boys, LaSalle School is a multi-faceted human services agency.

 Located in the Pine Hill’s neighborhood of Albany, LaSalle’s main campus co-exists with residences, businesses, public schools, colleges and universities.
 Over the last decade, the agency’s facilities have benefited from an extensive program of renovation and new construction, providing an excellent environment for learning, living and working.

 Today, the work of LaSalle extends well beyond the residential campus.
 Nearly two-thirds of the youth in care live in their own communities and homes.
-An emphasis on the development of enhanced education, aftercare and preventive services, has proven to be a natural compliment to the strong program of residential care LaSalle proudly traces to its origins, 160 years ago.
+An emphasis on the development of enhanced education, aftercare and preventive services, has proven to be a natural complement to the strong program of residential care LaSalle proudly traces to its origins.